ibm-cloud-docs/speech-to-text/language-models.md

 The method also returns a `status` field that indicates the state of the custom model:

--   `pending` indicates that the model was created but is waiting either for training data to be added or for the service to finish analyzing data that was added.
+-   `pending` indicates that the model was created.
+It is waiting either for training data to be added or for the service to finish analyzing data that was added.
 -   `ready` indicates that the model contains data and is ready to be trained.
 -   `training` indicates that the model is being trained on data.
 -   `available` indicates that the model is trained and ready to use with a recognition request.